hytest-org/hytest/essential_reading/DataSources/Data_S3.md

 ## Writing Data to S3

-With greater permissions, you may be able to do more destructive activities (overwriting, removing, etc).
+With adequate permissions, you may be able to do more destructive activities to objects in a bucket (overwriting, removing, etc).
 Examples:

 * `mkdir` -- makes a new directory / folder